liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-they.md

 -  They were surrounded immediately by small boys wearing school caps —— the heart of the matter

 - " The bearded Indian frowned over intricate calculations on the back of an envelope — a horoscope, the cost of living?
 When Wilson looked down into the street again the officers had fought their way free, and the schoolboys had swarmed again round a single able-seaman; they led him triumphantly away towards the brothel near the police station, as though to the nursery —— the heart of the matter

+-  They aren't even real niggers —— the heart of the matter

+-  Just West Indians, and they rule the coast —— the heart of the matter

+-  A lost thing will they never find — you know the poem —— the heart of the matter

+-  They run all the stores up-country and most of the stores here —— the heart of the matter